 Upon receipt of an MLME-ASSOCIATE.request primitive, a non-AP STA shall associate with an AP using the following procedure:

-If the state for the AP is State 1, the MLME shall inform the SME of the failure of the association by issuing an MLME-ASSOCIATE.confirm primitive.
+If the state for the AP is State 1, the MLME shall inform the SME of the failure of the association by issuing an MLME-ASSOCIATE.confirm primitive, and this procedure ends.

 The MLME shall transmit an Association Request frame to the AP.
 If the MLME-ASSOCIATE.request primitive contained an RSN element with only one pairwise cipher suite and only one authenticated key suite, this RSN element shall be included in the Association Request frame.